mrvkino/cookiecutter-pypackage/README.md

 # Credits

-This repo is forked from [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage/), which originally forked from [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage)
+This repo is forked from [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage), which originally forked from [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage/) and itself from [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage)